aristanetworks/avd/ansible_collections/arista/avd/roles/anta_runner/README.md

 ```

 !!! tip
-    You can disable the generation of certain files by setting their corresponding path variables to `null`.
+    You can disable the generation of certain files by setting their corresponding directory or path variables to `null`.

     **Examples:**